HannahIgboke/Prediction-and-classification-of-video-games/README.md

 - One-hot encoding using pd.dummies to transform categorical data into a set of binary columns
 - Data splitting
 - Data rescaling on the train and test data differently to prevent data leakage
-- Training the algorithm and handling data imbalance using `balanced weights`
+- Training the algorithm and handling data imbalance using `class_weight="balanced"`
 - Tests
 - Model evaluation, conclusion and saving the best model for deployment The model was evaluated based on the train score, test score, average cv score, and standard deviation of the cv scores as seen below: